ropensci/qualtRics/README.md

 4. [useLocalTime](https://api.qualtrics.com/docs/dates-and-times): Logical.
 Use local timezone to determine response date values?
 Defaults to FALSE.
 5. **dateWarning:** Logical.
 Once per session, qualtRics will emit a warning about date conversion for surveys.
 You can turn this warning off by changing the flag to FALSE.
 Defaults to TRUE.

-You can change some of these options without having to pass the `api_token` or `root_url` parameters every time as long as you have registered the api token and root url previously:
+You can change some of these options without having to pass the `api_token` or `base_url` parameters every time as long as you have registered the api token and base url previously:

 &nbsp;
 ```r